bioinformaticsdotca/IDE_2023/module8/README.md

 #### Step 7: Questions

 1. What is the length of the largest contig in the genome?
 How does it compare to the length of the 2nd and 3rd largest contigs?
 2. Given that this is RNASeq data (i.e., sequences derived from RNA), what is the most common type of RNA you should expect to find?
-What is the approximate lengths of these RNA fragments?
+What are the approximate lengths of these RNA fragments?
 Is the largest contig an outlier (i.e., is it much longer than you would expect)?
 3. Is there another type of source for this RNA fragment that could explain it's length?
 Possibly a [Virus](https://en.wikipedia.org/wiki/Coronavirus#Genome)?
 4. Also try looking at the QUAST report (<http://IP_ADDRESS/module8_workspace/analysis/quast_results/latest/> then clicking on **report.html**).
 How many contigs >= 1000 bp are there compared to the number < 1000 bp?